caoyou222/Post-Office-App/README.md

 npm install expo --save <br />
 npm install react-native-router-flux --save <br />
 npm install react-native-slide-view --save <br />
+Or just simply: <br />
+npm install <br />

 For back-end developers: <br />
-Compile and running Backend.java along with the ExampleRestApiModel.java <br />
+Compile and running Backend.java along with the ExampleRestApiModel.java: <br />
+javac Backend.java <br />
+java Backend <portnumber> <br />
-Change the server address to where you run the server.
+Change the server address (of every file .js) to where you run the server: http://<server>/<portnumber>/ <br />
 In our case, the address is http://rns202-5.cs.stolaf.edu/28425/ <br />

 ## Technologies
 We use react-native and expo for the app development and use Rest Api to do the backend server.
-Postgresql as database
+Postgresql as database.
+We also use Postman for testing notification

 ## Structure and functions
+### SignIn page
+    Views: Has one button 'Sign in'
+    Purposes:
+        Lead to google account.
+Verify through Google/OAuth authentication Only allow St.Olaf account
+        Connect to the database to verify student/worker in order to open corresponding page (Home2/Home) Check the database to insert the token of the device if necessary
+    Function:
+        _singInWithGoogleAsync: Sign in with google
+        _check: check if it is St.Olaf account
+        _isWorker: send email and token to database to verify account/add token

+    Corresponding backend models:
+        ExampleRestModel: verifyUser
+            retrieve the role of the user
+            check token of that user to the database add token if necessary

 ### Home and Home2 page
     Home: for worker use, has both student page and worker page
     Home2: for student user, only has the student page
     Functionality:
     Both pages get user information from sign in page, to show Welcome, {user_name}.
 Also has the sign out feature to go back.

 ### student page and Detail page, NotFound page
     Views: Has a searching bar and hit search on keyboard to search
     Functions: